The Bankrate promise

 When you purchase an auto insurance policy or make changes to an existing policy, you will receive a copy of your declarations page.
 Every driver should have a copy of their declaration page either in hard copy or electronic format.

 If you misplace your dec page, you may be able to download your policy documents from your insurance company’s online portal or mobile app.
 You could also contact your agent for a new copy.
-Having a copy of your dec page, whether physical or electronic, can help you when you need to attain basic information about your policy.
+Having a copy of your declarations page, whether physical or electronic, could help you when you need to attain basic information about your policy quickly.

 Frequently asked questions